EXPLAINER: How UK Conservatives can change their leader

 A no-confidence vote is triggered if 15% of Conservative lawmakers — currently 54 — write to Graham Brady, head of the 1922 Committee, to request it.

 Johnson survived a confidence vote on Jun.
-6, though the scale of the revolt — 41% of his own lawmakers voted against him — left his future in doubt.
+6, though the scale of the revolt — 41% of his party's lawmakers voted against him — left his future in doubt.

 Under current party rules, a year must pass before another formal leadership challenge can take place.

-But the 1922 Committee has the power to change the rules to allow a fresh confidence vote sooner.
+But the 1922 Committee has the power to change the rules to allow a fresh confidence vote within a shorter timeframe.

 ———